 I spotted this California native Western Redbud tree in full bloom on a bright sunny spring day at a park in San Jose.
 It was fun to try to catch the light airy feel of the tree and and the contrast between the reddish purple blooms and the all of the spring greens in the scene.

-11″ x 14″ (private collection)
+11″ x 14″ (sold)

 It’s pretty clear that the Red Baron Peach Tree in Filoli’s Heritage Orchard is the star of the show.
 The appearance of this brightly colored fruit tree loudly announces that spring is here in full force.